High-Quality Visually-Guided Sound Separation from Diverse Categories: Introduction

+Another challenge arises from the frequent occurrence of silent time frames in magnitude spectrograms, where the values are almost zero.
+This skewed data distribution renders the conventional $\mathcal{L}_2$ loss in diffusion models susceptible to error.
+However, these silent parts also provide valuable information during inference, indicating the overlap between the mixed and target sounds.
+Therefore, they can be effectively utilized in the sampling process.
+To address these issues, we propose using a more robust $\mathcal{L}_1$ loss for training and a silence mask-guided sampling strategy to refine the results at the inference stage.

-Experiments on the MUSIC~\cite{zhao2018sound} and AVE~\cite{tian2018audio} datasets demonstrate that DAVIS outperforms the state-of-the-art methods in terms of separation quality.
-Our contributions are summarized as follows: \begin{itemize} \item We are the first study, to the best of our knowledge, to approach the audio-visual separation task as a conditional generation process and solve it using a diffusion model. \item We design a Separation U-Net, which incorporates CA blocks and a Feature Interaction module to capture the audio-visual association effectively. \item Our framework surpasses previous methods on both specific and open-domain sound datasets, highlighting the benefits of solving audio-visual separation through a generative approach. \end{itemize}
+Experiments on the AVE~\cite{tian2018audio} and MUSIC~\cite{zhao2018sound} datasets demonstrate that DAVIS consistently outperforms the state-of-the-art methods in terms of separation quality.
+Our contributions are summarized as follows: \begin{itemize} \item We approach the audio-visual separation task as a conditional generation process with generative diffusion models. \item We highlight the importance of network design and propose a Separation U-Net, equipping with an Audio-Visual Feature Interaction Module to capture multimodal association effectively. \item We identify an issue in magnitude spectrograms that can be leveraged to enhance the inference process and propose a novel silence mask-guided sampling strategy as a solution. \item Our framework is competitive with or surpasses previous methods on datasets with diverse categories, validating the effectiveness of our approach. \end{itemize}